 Sodium percarbonate (Na2CO3•H2O2) is the main active ingredient in OxiClean™ formulation.

-It’s an adduct of sodium carbonate (Na2CO3) and hydrogen peroxide (H2O2) which when dissolved in water breaks down into hydrogen peroxide.
+It’s an adduct of sodium carbonate (Na2CO3) and hydrogen peroxide (H2O2), which, when dissolved in water, breaks down into hydrogen peroxide.

-Is OxiClean dangerous – what it is good for?
+Is OxiClean dangerous – what is it good for?

-Since the powder contains sodium percarbonate and sodium carbonate it’s harmful if swallowed.
+Since the powder contains sodium percarbonate and sodium carbonate, it’s harmful if swallowed.

 You should therefore avoid getting in direct contact (with skin or eyes) while using this powder or solution.